Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/LISTPARM.md

 ---
 title: "Listing parameters - LISTPARM "
 linkTitle: "LISTPARM - List parameters"
 weight: 470
----This page describes the LISTPARM command.
+--- This page describes the LISTPARM command.
 You can use this command to query Transfer CFT parameters.

 ****Command syntax: [LISTPARM](../../../command_summary#LISTPARM)****